madBeavis/PimpMyAtv/Snippets/AtlasUpdateScripts/readme.md

 Remember to make the files executable, `chmod +x *.sh`.
 Remember to make line endings linux, `dos2unix *.sh`.

-Rename pogo and atlas apk files to something simple, less chance of fat fingers.
+Rename pogo and atlas apk files you download to something simple, less chance of fat fingers.